sjciasullo/studious-potato/README.md

       - maybe a type column that is auto-suggested by from relevant words in description?
     - Questions:
       - Can I link different users experiments by type? so we can do big data visualization
-  - user can CRUD entries for an experiment
+  - user can CRUD sessions/trials for an experiment
     - db
-      - average heart rate data for session
+      - name
       - notes for the session
-    - questions
+    - questions:
+  - user can CRD datapoints for a trial/session

 More Features
   - use an arduino for heart rate monitoring to do live session and analysis